w3c/poe/admin/RecTransitionAdmin/RecTransitionRequest.md

 https://www.w3.org/2002/09/wbs/33280/odrl-pr/results

-19 votes have been cast.
-7 members (namely Apple, Macmillan, Adobe, Mozilla, HM Government, Accessible Media Inc., Airbnb) abstained.
-15 members (namely Institut Telecom, VitalSource, Thomson Reuters, UPC, BISG, INRIA, UPM, ANU, Wiley, Foundation CTIC, WU, The Copyright Hub Foundation, BBC, the European Broadcasting Union, PONS GmbH) voted to publish the document as is.
+22 votes have been cast.
+7 members abstained.
+15 members voted to publish the document as is.

-(Note that Macmillan and Pons are TPI members, ie, their code do not really count...)

 (5) Objections